FranckCo/BPE-Publication/doc/Notes.md

 ## To do

-  * Add capacite property (and sub-properties?) to ontology
+  * Add capacity sub-properties to ontology?